bibanon/tubeup/README.md

 ## Setup and Installation

 1. Install `ffmpeg`, pip3 (typically `python3-pipx` or in Arch `python-pipx`), and git.
-   To install ffmpeg in Ubuntu, enable the Universe repository.
+   You'll also need to remove any previous likely stale `yt-dlp` installation from your distro repositores as you don't want to use a version that old.
+   You'll also need the `universe` repository enabled for Debian systems.

 For Debian/Ubuntu:

 ```
-   sudo apt install ffmpeg python3-pipx git
+   sudo apt install ffmpeg python3-pipx git ; sudo apt remove yt-dlp
 ```

 Then run: